-For many teachers, the word fidget brings flashbacks to those rough months in 2017 when fidget spinners were all the rage.
+For many teachers, the word “fidget” brings flashbacks to those rough months in 2017 when fidget spinners were all the rage.
 This can make you reluctant to integrate this resource into your classroom…because let's face it, none of us want to relive those days.
-However, when correctly introduced and utilized appropriately fidget tools can be a great way to support a number of classroom behavior challenges.
+However, when correctly introduced and utilized appropriately these tools can be a great way to support a number of classroom behavior challenges.

 There is strong evidence to support their use for students who struggle with sensory integration, anxiety, and Attention Deficit Hyperactivity Disorder (ADHD).
 These small, easy-to-acquire tools can help students rebalance and get more from your academic learning time…but only if they're used correctly.

-In this article, you'll learn more about the research supporting the use of fidgets and how to create rules and routines to help students use them appropriately.
+In this article, you'll learn more about the research supporting the use of fidget tools and how to create rules and routines to help students use them appropriately.

 This article contains affiliate links.
 While purchasing through these links won't cost you extra, it will help me keep this website up and running.
 Thanks in advance for your support.

-What you need to know to get started with fidget tools in your classroom
+What you need to know to get started with sensory tools in your classroom

 However, if you're already a pro and just looking to learn more, feel free to skip this section and hop on to how to implement them more efficiently.